 Statistics for Bipolar Disorder

-According to the International Bipolar Foundation, the LGBT community is linked to trauma, bipolar disorder, and addiction.
+According to the International Bipolar Foundation, the LGBTQ community is linked to trauma, bipolar disorder, various other mental health issues, and addiction/a substance use disorder.
 People who identify as LGBT are often stigmatized and misunderstood by others, which can lead to trauma.
 To help cope with their trauma, people who are LGBT may then turn to substances like alcohol or illicit drugs.

 Statistics from the American Psychiatric Association (APA) show that people who identify as LGBT have higher rates of mental health disorders.